ejevichka/Token-marketplace-boilerplate-with-sorting/README.md

 # Future Enhancements
 Utilizing @lifi/data-types
 To ensure more precise data validation and typing, the @lifi/data-types package will be integrated into the project.
 This package provides robust TypeScript definitions and schemas that can enhance the accuracy of data handling and reduce runtime errors.
 This is a good practice for maintaining data integrity and ensuring consistency across different parts of the application.

 Considering Li.Fi SDK
 As a potential enhancement, the Li.Fi SDK could be utilized to leverage advanced features and functionalities offered by the Li.Fi platform.
 This SDK can provide streamlined access to various DeFi and cross-chain services, enhancing the application's capabilities and user experience.
 Adding this to the project roadmap will allow for future-proofing and scalability.

+TODO:
+add turbopack
+vercel setups (linters)
+Testing - playright e2e testing
+Unit testing